 - deeper understanding of service standard, which helps you coach others

 - in-depth understanding of the assessment process, helping you improve your services and prepare for future assessments

 - stronger knowledge of best practice within government and health, gained from a vast range of projects

 - concrete evidence of your commitment to helping government improve, which helps at performance reviews and job interviews.

 If you are interested in becoming an assessor, please fill out our expression of interest form.
 Someone from the cross health standards assurance team will get back to you in due course.
 If you have any questions, you can email email@example.com.

 The cross health assurance team want to build a diverse assessor community which better reflects the users of our services.
 Applicants from ethnic minority groups and under-represented groups will be prioritised for training places.
 If this applies to you, please tick 'priority group' on your application if you wish.
 There’s no need to provide extra detail and you won’t be asked to provide any evidence.
-This information will remain confidential and will not be stored or shared.
+This information will remain confidential and will not be shared beyond the assessments team.